ozgurg/package-json-refresher/README.md

 </p>

 Sometimes you may need to reset everything and reinstall all dependencies. package.json Refresher makes this process easier.

 It does the following;
 - Delete "node_modules" and "package-lock.json".
 - Back up "package.json" in case something goes wrong.
 - Deletes and reinstall "dependencies" and "devDependencies".

+**Note:** It does not install previous version of dependencies you use.
+Installs latest versions from the npm registry.
+If you have a specific reason to use old version of any dependency, you have been warned.

 ## Install